A-Kyle/GrADS-CJK/README.md

 not need to fetch any libraries that GrADS doesn't normally require.

-If successful, GrADS will process user inputs as UTF-8 encoded strings, which enables the use of user-defined fonts that can cover a vast number of languages, including symbol-rich CJK languages (Chinese, Japanese, Korean).
+If successful, GrADS will process user inputs as UTF-8 encoded strings, which enables the use of symbols beyond the ASCII table for various purposes.
+A few examples are:
+- To use symbol-rich CJK languages (Chinese, Japanese, Korean)
+- To use glyphs with diacritics (accent marks)
+- To use Cyrillic script
+- To use mathematical symbols (e.g., from Greek) beyond those provided by default font #3
+- To use icons, pictograms, dingbats, etc.

 The user must be sure to load a viable font that includes the symbols they want to use via `set font <font number> file <font file path>` in GrADS.
+If a symbol to be drawn is not found in the set font, an empty square character will be drawn instead.

 > [!NOTE]
 > The sizing and kerning of individual symbols in these new procedures for UTF-8 strings are following default, English-based and static procedures in GrADS.
 That means for languages where the kerning/sizing of symbols is quite different from Latin languages, the customizations here may be insufficient.